awsdocs/amazon-sns-developer-guide/doc_source/welcome.md

 + **Application\-to\-person notifications**

   Application\-to\-person notifications provides user notifications to subscribers such as mobile applications, mobile phone numbers, and email addresses\.
 For more information, see [Using Amazon SNS for application\-to\-person \(A2P\) messaging](sns-user-notifications.md)\.
++ **Standard and FIFO topics**

+  Use a FIFO topic to ensure strict message ordering, to define message groups, and to prevent message duplication\.
+Only Amazon SQS FIFO queues can subscribe to a FIFO topic\.

+  Use a standard topic when message delivery order and possible message duplication are not critical\.
+All of the supported delivery protocols can subscribe to a standard topic\.
+For more information, see [Amazon SNS message ordering \(FIFO topics\)](sns-fifo-topics.md)\.
 + **Message delivery retry**

   Amazon SNS specifies a delivery policy for each delivery protocol\.
 The delivery policy defines how Amazon SNS retries the delivery of messages when server\-side errors occur\.
 For more information, see [Amazon SNS message delivery retries](sns-message-delivery-retries.md)\.